jmnarloch/hermes-spring-cloud-starter-stream/README.md

 Creating the bindings for the Spring Cloud Stream is straight forward and

-You can always bind to the generic `Source` using `@EnableBinding` and afterwards specify the final destination using the properties like so:
+You can always bind to the generic `Source.class` using `@EnableBinding` and afterwards specify the final destination through the properties:

 ```
 spring: